LeanderVonSeelstrang/Scilab-RL/docs/wiki/Equip-rl-algo-with-forward-model.md

 ## Adding a new algorithm

 Start with copying the folder `src.custom_algorithms.cleansac`.
-Name your copy `cleansac_fw`.
+Name your copy `cleansac_mod_fw`.

 Copy the file `conf.algorithm.cleansac.yaml`.
-Name your copy `cleansac_fw.yaml`.
+Name your copy `cleansac_mod_fw.yaml`.

-IMPORTANT: Remember to change the name of your algorithm class, the import in the `__init__.py` and the name in the `cleansac_fw.yaml`.
+IMPORTANT: Remember to change the name of your algorithm class, the import in the `__init__.py` and the name in the `cleansac_mod_fw.yaml`.
 If you do not know what this means, please read the section about adding a new algorithm first!

 ## Extending the configuration

-In your newly created configuration file `cleansac_fw.yaml`, add a field `fwd`, that contains all parameters for your forward model.
+In your newly created configuration file `cleansac_mod_fw.yaml`, add a field `fwd`, that contains all parameters for your forward model.
 This looks as follows:

 ```
 # Original file